Fiat Spider Timing Belt Replacement

 The Fiat Spider was one of the first production cars to feature a timing belt.
 They are lighter, quieter and more efficient than timing chains, but require more frequent replacement than chains do.

 Timing belts can and do break.
 They also stretch and wear, then slip on the cogs.
 This will result in bad performance or a no-start condition.

 Timing belt engines fall into one of two categories, "free-running" and "interference".
 If the timing belt breaks on a free-running design, the engine will stop and you will need to be towed home.
 There is enough clearance between the pistons and valves so no mechanical damage usually occurs.
 The installation of a new belt is usually all that is required.

 If a timing belt breaks on an interference engine, mechanical engine damage will occur.
 The damage usually involves the pistons hitting open valves, resulting in the need for expensive repairs.
-Timing belts can also stretch and wear, then slip on the cogs, resulting in bad performance or a no-start condition.

 My need to remove and install the Fiat Spider timing belt was to get to the leaking cam cover gasket on the exhaust-side of the motor.
 Both the distributor and the timing belt had to be removed to perform this service.

 First, carefully mark how the distributor comes out - there seems to be a discrepancy in the shop manual.
 The radiator is easily removed, and gives better access to the front of the motor.
 Removal of the old timing belt is then fairly straightforward.

 Installing The Timing Belt